AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 Domain Driven Design (DDD) is a technique for building software with complex business domains.
 The core idea is to put the projects focus on building a shared software model that both software developers, and domain experts can understand.
-The software model is should be only concerned with modelling the business issues in the domain and include no technical issues like database persistance.
+The software model should be only concerned with modelling the business issues in the domain and include no technical issues like database persistance.

 When combined with onion architecture/ports and adapters/hexagonal architecture it can be clean way of seperating